Introduction to IoT: Applications of IoT

 \subsection{Smart Manufacturing System (SMS)}

-With the development and evolution of IoT (Internet of Things), Industrial IoT, Artificial Intelligence, and Cyber-Physical Systems, many countries have opted to transform their manufacturing systems into smart manufacturing systems.
+With the development and evolution of IoT, industrial IoT, artificial intelligence, and cyber-physical systems, many countries have opted to transform their manufacturing systems into smart manufacturing systems.
 Through the integration of smart technologies, these systems facilitate a rapid and extensive flow of data within and among manufacturing processes.
-Equipped with these data and employing advanced information and communication technology, smart manufacturing systems possess the capability to swiftly respond to global demands, efficiently utilise materials, energy, and labour resources, and deliver customised products on time \cite{qu2019smart}.
+Equipped with this data and employing advanced information and communication technology, smart manufacturing systems possess the capability to swiftly respond to global demands, efficiently utilise materials, energy, and labour resources, and deliver customised products on time \cite{qu2019smart}.
 What sets the smart manufacturing model apart from other manufacturing paradigms is its vision of the next generation of manufacturing with enhanced capabilities \cite{lu2016current}.
-Smart manufacturing systems adapt to new circumstances by leveraging real-time information for intelligent decision-making and by proactively predicting and preventing potential failures.
+These systems adapt to new circumstances by leveraging real-time information for intelligent decision-making and by proactively predicting and preventing potential failures.